MFS Local Offer 2024

 Communication is at the core of everything we do.
 This is in terms of our communication with families and professionals and the total communication approach we use in school with all pupils.

-You can communicate with school in person, by phone, via our class Dojo APP and by email.
-On a daily basis we have a private messaging facility on class Dojo for you to communicate with our class teachers and senior management team.
+You can communicate with school in person, by phone, via our class Dojo APP, and by email.
+On a daily basis, we have a private messaging facility in class Dojo for you to communicate with our class teachers and senior management team.
 For parents who do not have class Dojo, we will continue to use the communication book.
-On starting school we will show you all our facilities and ensure you see the classroom your child is due to attend.
+On starting school, we will show you all our facilities and ensure you see the classroom your child is due to attend.
 We hold regular parent/carer meetings and organise the annual review meeting of your child's individual needs.

 We also complete an SEN information report which is presented to Governors every year to give you information about school and update you on developments over the past school year.
 A copy of this can be found on the school website.